 Car seats are the most effective way to save lives; they reduce the risk of death by 71% for infants and by 54% for toddlers ages 1 to 4.

-But what to do with a used car seat after it's served its purpose?
+But children outgrow the seats, plus they do actually expire.
+What should you do with a used car seat after it's served its purpose?

 What to do with used car seats?